WebAssembly/exception-handling/proposals/Exceptions.md

 ## Comparisons of the two proposals

-- Proposal 2 has better expressiveness and possibly provides more flexibility for future frontend developers for other languages.
+- Proposal 2 is more expressive and possibly provides more flexibility for future frontend developers for other languages.

 - As Proposal 2 introduces first-class exception reference type, we have to